Clubs & Organizations

 Move-in Day

-Move-In Day is a big day for all student!
+Move-In Day is a big day for all students!
 Everybody here wants to make your transition to be as easy as possible.
 Upon arrival, you’ll be gleefully greeted by students, faculty and staff here to help you find your room, unload your vehicle, and make sure all of your belongings are in the right place.
 Then you can begin to settle into your new home away from home!

-Garver Shoe Trees
+Garver Shoe Tree

 Intramurals